The OSUCCC – James offers comprehensive screening for people at high risk for lung cancer. High-risk individuals include:

 Diagnostic medical imaging exams might include the following:

 - Computed Tomography (CT) scanning, which use X-rays to capture cross-sectional images of the lungs

 - Magnetic Resonance Imaging (MRI) scans, which use powerful magnets to capture high-resolution images

 - Positron Emission Tomography (PET) scans, a nuclear medicine technology that finds spots of cancer activity in the body

-Next-Generation Tumor Sequencing
+Next-Generation Sequencing of Tumor DNA

 This advanced technology pinpoints the genes that are actually driving the patient’s lung cancer, and our testing is among the most comprehensive available, testing for more genetic mutations and molecular changes than nearly any other hospital or commercial laboratory in the nation.

 Additionally, detailed expert analysis enables our team of lung cancer sub-specialists to develop and deliver the most effective, targeted treatments for each patient’s unique lung cancer.
 In fact, our experts can often match patients to targeted treatments that are available only in clinical trials conducted at the OSUCCC – James.